kubernetes/website/content/en/docs/concepts/architecture/cloud-controller.md

 ## Components of the CCM

 The CCM breaks away some of the functionality of Kubernetes controller manager (KCM) and runs it as a separate process.
-Specifically, it breaks away those controllers in the KCM that are cloud dependent.
+Specifically, it breaks away those controllers in the KCM that are cloud dependents.
 The KCM has the following cloud dependent controller loops:

  * Node controller
  * Volume controller